PrefectHQ/prefect-monday/README.md

 ## Welcome!

-Prefect tasks and subflows for monday.com
+Prefect integrations interacting with Monday

 The tasks within this collection were created by a code generator using the service's GraphQL schema.